clayfreeman/string-stream/README.md

 This package provides a library to facilitate interacting with strings using the [PSR-7 stream interface].

-**NOTE**: This project is currently under active development.
-Usage is discouraged until version 1.0.0 is released.

 The goal of this package is to provide similar functionality in PHP to that of C++'s `iostream`; Analagous methods are intended to behave similarly.